Opinion/slowroads-handling-editor/README.md

 ## Todo

 ### Possible issues with relying on 'beforescriptexecute'
-Just to make it clear, this is written before event attempting to make the *userscript*.
+Just to make it clear, this is written before even attempting to make the *userscript*.
 I have played around with modified handling values on slowroads.io but I have found no way of accessing those values without triggering a breakpoint in the *game script*.
 In order to get access to those values I plan to replace the *original game script* with a *modified game script*.
 The *modified game script* will save the game object to a globally accessible variable which makes it possible to modify the game through code.

 Meanwhile for those interested; I introduced my breakpoint on a 'resize observer'.
 This allows you to consistently introduce a breakpoint by resizing the screen and by chance also gives you access to game variables like `i.current.vehicleController.vehicleDef.metrics` (vehicle handling).